carlylechia/Vision-Straight/README.md

 - HTML, CSS, Javascript.

-## Live Demo (if available)
+## Live Demo

-If you want to be redirected to the project site, click on [this link](https://carlylechia.github.io/Vision-Straight/index.html)
+If you want to be redirected to the project site, click on [this link](https://carlylechia.github.io/Vision-Straight/)

 ## Getting Started